Vina: Sebelum 7 Hari

 Vina: Sebelum 7 Hari (International title: Vina: Before 7 Days) is a 2024 Indonesian horror thriller film directed by Anggy Umbara based on the true story of the murder of Vina and Eky.
 Produced by Dee Company Film, the movie stars Nayla D. Purnama, Lydia Kandou, and Gisellma Firmansyah.
 Vina: Sebelum 7 Hari premiered in Indonesian theaters on May 8, 2024.

 Synopsis

 The story begins when Vina and her boyfriend, Eky, are found dead with their bodies in a destroyed state in 2016.
-Initially, the family thought they died in a traffic accident.
+Initially, the family thought they had died in a traffic accident.
 However, many oddities were discovered, leading the police to conduct a further investigation.
 On the 6th day after Vina and Eky's death, a friend of Vina suddenly contacted Vina's family, asking them to come to her house.
 During the meeting, Vina's friend suddenly became possessed by Vina's spirit and then narrated the chronology of the event.
 Vina's spirit revealed that at that time, she and Eky were attacked by 12 motorcycle gang members on the Talun overpass.
 Vina was then brutally tortured.
 It was also revealed that Vina was raped by the perpetrator and his accomplices.
 One of the perpetrators was Egi, who had once had feelings for her.